Switching Among Feedback-Linearizing Output Sets (Melds): Dwell-Time and Compatibility Guarantees: Numerical Example with a 3R Robot and a Multi-dimensional Deck of Outputs

 \section{Numerical Example with a 3R Robot and a Multi-dimensional Deck of Outputs}

-To illustrate the general theory on a simple example we consider a 3R planar manipulator placed on a table and equipped with two vacuum grippers tasked with aspirating items placed by a human at different locations and at different time instants (see Fig.~\ref{fig:3r_robot}).
-Its dynamics can be described, without loss of generality, by the standard manipulator equations~\cite{FoundationRobotics},
+We consider a 3R planar manipulator placed on a table and equipped with two vacuum grippers tasked with aspirating items placed by a human at different locations and at different time instants (see Figure~\ref{fig:3r_robot}).
+The robot has three revolute joints, hence each joint coordinate is an angle $q_i \in \mathbb{S}^1$, $i=1,2,3$, and the configuration space is $\mathcal{Q}=(\mathbb{S}^1)^3$.
+Since all results in this work are local and hold on a compact safe set away from singularities, we fix a local chart on $\mathcal{Q}$ and identify it with an open set of $\mathbb{R}^3$ (i.e., we work with unwrapped angles in a neighborhood of the operating region).
+With this local representation we write $\qv=[q_1\ q_2\ q_3]^\top \in \mathbb{R}^3$ and $\dot \qv \in \mathbb{R}^3$, and define the state $\xv=[\qv^\top\ \dot \qv^\top]^\top \in \mathbb{R}^6$.
+The dynamics are written in state–space form as